PrimozGodec/ImageColorization/README.md

 3. You can find colored images in `/data/image/colorized` directory.

-Colorization take some time and is dependent on your GPU or CPU specifications.
+ on your GPU or CPU specifications.
 You will see progress bar that show you how far you are with colorization.

 ## Video colorization